probe2k/android_rice/README.md

 ## Issues

 If you got issues with specific tiles in the home/secondary screen, simply open kwgt widget manager, and on the widget handle, click on that particular tile and redefine the app/action for it.

+## Disclaimer

+I don't own this widget.
+I got it from an anonymous source with most of the parts not working for me.
+I modified the widgets with action controls and other configurations to make it work on my end.
+You might need to tune it accordingly for your phone depending on the applications installed and activity shortcuts supported.